famiu/feline.nvim/USAGE.md

 The value of `left_sep` and `right_sep` can just be set to a string that's displayed.
 You can use a function that returns a string just like the other component values.
 The value can also be equal to the name of one of the [separator presets](#value-presets).

 The value of `left_sep` and `right_sep` can also be a table or a function returning a table.
 Inside the table there can be three values, `str`, `hl` and `always_visible`. `str` represents the separator string and `hl` represents the separator highlight.
 The separator's highlight works just like the component's `hl` value.
 The only difference is that the separator's `hl` by default uses the parent's background color as its foreground color.

-If the separator is a function that returns a table, it can take either the window handler of the window for which the statusline is being generated for as an argument, or it can take no arguments.

 By default, Feline doesn't show a separator if the value returned by the provider is empty.
 If you want the separator to be shown even when the component string is empty, you can set the `always_visible` value in the separator table to `true`.
 If unset or set to `false`, the separator is not shown if the component string is empty.